 Navigate to your “about” page, and you will find the “Our Story” tab.
 Click on the link and update your Facebook story section.
 Do not forget to add in your cover image.
 You can design a new cover image for this section if you want to, or use the same one that you’ve designed for your front page.

-If you find yourself struggling to locate the right keywords, and need a digital marketing strategy that could bring you in thousands of new leads and customers, then come checkout out our free digital marketing strategy and consultation we have to offer.
+If you find yourself struggling to locate the right keywords, and need a digital marketing proposal that could bring you in thousands of new leads and customers, then come checkout out our free digital marketing strategy and consultation we have to offer.

-Next let’s do your short Facebook page description.
+Next, let’s do your short Facebook page description.

-I know that I am sounding like bit of a broken record here, but this short description is VERY VERY IMPORTANT!
+I know that I am sounding like a bit of a broken record here, but this short description is VERY VERY IMPORTANT!

 I have worked with a lot of small businesses that have not added in their Facebook short descriptions, and then they wonder why people are not finding their Facebook business pages.

 So, to understand why this is so important let’s have a look at the Google search engine quick, and I will explain it to you.